StayDashing28/computing-work/Among Us/Chapter 4.md

 Miyuki's POV:
   I could not believe my ears.Mist.
 Leaf Didn't that mean-

   _Wait.I have to tell Aki._ Without second thoughts, I ran towards Aki, who was clutching something in her hand, arms crossed.She seemed deep in thought.Was she having the same thoughts as me?
-But why was she holding something
+But why was she holding something.

   "Aki, what are you holding?"
 I inquired her.
 She turned around to face me, her face as pale as wax.
 She didn't want to say anything, but I looked at her pleadingly.
 I got a two things in return-a sigh, and probably the greatest shock of my life.

   Pulling me aside, she told me all her thoughts.
 I really hoped she was talking gibberish, but her words made perfect sense.
+"What does Kouhai think?"
+I asked her, wanting to know his reaction.

+  "He didn't have time to react, when Ah Boy came in." she sighed.
+Just then,